A combinatorial Fredholm module on self-similar sets built on $n$-cubes: Examples

 \subsection{Sierpinski carpet and its higher dimensional analogue}

-The Sierpinski carpet is another generalization of the middle third Cantor set to dimension $2$.
-The Menger sponge is an analogue of the Sierpinski carpet in $3$ dimension.
-In this subsection, we see such self-similar sets in $n$ dimension ($n \geq 2$).
+The Sierpinski carpet is another generalization of the middle third Cantor set to a ``$2$-dimensional space''.
+The Menger sponge is also an analogue of the Sierpinski carpet but in a ``$3$-dimensional space''.
+In this subsection, we delve into such self-similar sets in $n$-dimensional space ($n \geq 2$).
 Let $S_{n} \subset \mathbb{N} \cup \{ 0 \}$ be the index set defined by